civican/legisinfo/44-1/bills/C-20/bill_text.md

     has not suffered loss, damage, distress, danger or inconvenience as a result of the conduct;

+    the complaint is from a third party that is not directly concerned by the subject matter of the complaint;

     the complaint concerns a decision under Part IV of the `Royal Canadian Mounted Police Act`;

     the complaint relates to a disciplinary measure taken, or not taken, by the President; or